Storm reaches midseason with best record in WNBA

 But where would the Storm be without Jordin Canada?

-While Bird sat out with a bruised knee and Ephiphanny Prince left the WNBA bubble, Canada directed the Storm to five straight wins.
+While Bird sat out with a bruised knee and Epiphanny Prince left the WNBA bubble, Canada directed the Storm to five straight wins.
 As a starter, she’s averaging more points (11.4 from 7), assists (6.2 from 4.5) and steals (2.2 from 1.3).

 SURPRISE STAR OF FIRST HALF:

 A month ago, few would have believed rookie Ezi Magbegor would have more points (78) than Bird (61) or All-Star Natasha Howard (59) at the midpoint of the season.
-But sooner than expected, the 6-foot-4 Australian has made herself an indispensible contributor who is the first post player off the bench.
+But sooner than expected, the 6-foot-4 Australian has made herself an indispensable contributor who is the first post player off the bench.

 PLAY OF THE FIRST HALF: